FAQs regarding prospective student advising

-We require 40 hours, divided between two different occupational therapy settings.
+We require 40 hours, divided between two different occupational therapy practice settings.
+While many candidates are excited about one type of practice setting (such as pediatrics), the committee values candidates who experience a range of practice settings as part of their observation.
 However, please refer to the Entry Requirements page for any changes due to the COVID pandemic.

 Will I have a better chance for admission to the program if I have more than the minimum required observation hours?

 Yes.
-Although there is no magic formula, the members of the admissions committee tend to be impressed by the interest and dedication exhibited by applicants who have extra observation hours.
+Although there is no magic formula, the members of the admissions committee tend to be impressed by the interest and dedication exhibited by applicants who have extra observation hours across multiple practice settings.
 They, thus, tend to rank such applicants higher during their subjective evaluation of the applications.